PEASEC/GPT-CTI-Evaluation/Readme.md

 ## Contact and Support

-If you have any questions, need access to further research data, or if you encounter any bugs, please feel free to contact me!
+If you have any questions, need access to the dataset or further research data, or if you encounter any bugs, please feel free to contact me!

 ## Parameters